Structural clay tile: 1910s-1950s

 Flat arch construction grew in popularity with the increasing number of buildings using steel and iron structural members in their design.
 New building code requirements for fireproofing aided in the use and proliferation of structural clay tile in skyscrapers and other large buildings.

-After 1910, manufactures began to test and develop stronger and more complex structural clay tile systems that worked better in compression.
+After 1910, manufacturers began to test and develop stronger and more complex structural clay tile systems that worked better in compression.
 Greater compressive strength, found largely in the invention of the end pressure arch, allowed the material to be used in longer floor spans.
 However, as reinforced concrete grew in popularity as a cheaper and less complex alternative, structural clay tile use in floors and roofing declined.
 Increasingly, clay tile was used inside concrete flooring to make it lighter, or as centering/formwork for concrete construction.

 With the rise of reinforced concrete flooring and metal decking, structural clay tile fell out of popularity for use in horizontal applications.
 While the use of structural clay tile in flooring and roofing declined, its use in walls enjoyed popularity into the 1950s.
 Wall tile blocks continue to be manufactured, but specialty tile units often require custom commissions.
 Clay tile arches are no longer manufactured and due to a lack of skilled artisans to lay the arch systems, they are never replaced.